chikamichi/metamorphosis/README.md

 # Metamorphosis.
-Kykeon cooked by Circe.
-Or just plugins.
+Kykeons, spells, plugins, whatever?

 Metamorphosis provides you with a generic "plugins" system.
 Using Metamorphosis, a module or a class is able to alter and/or extend its original behavior at